B1.1 Paul’s prayer

 Within Mysticism we will see that ascetism is also mentioned.
 This is where men and women attempt to please God by severe disciplines on the body (horsehair shirts, whipping oneself etc.).
 This is the world’s way of doing things, the pride of life, “if only I could punish myself enough then God will accept me”, is the underlying idea.
 This, of course is blasphemy for the only punishment God accepted was that of His Son.
 This also is of the world and will also pass away.
 We need to renew our minds on these things

 Trust in the Lord with all thine heart; and lean not unto thine understanding.
 In all thy ways acknowledge Him, and He shall direct thy paths.

-We need to acknowledge God in all our ways if He is to direct our paths.
+We need to acknowledge God in all our ways, if He is to direct our paths.
 God will not share His rightful place in our lives with anything, or anyone else.
-We must abandon anything that takes our heart off of Christ and trust God alone.
+We must abandon everything that takes our heart off of Christ and trust God alone.